Ostoja Danielewicz

-Danielewicz family of Clan Ostoja originates probably from Russian boyar Daniel Aleksandrowicz's son Vladimir Danielewicz, that settled down in Lithuania.
+The Danielewicz family of Clan Ostoja originates probably from Russian boyar Daniel Aleksandrowicz's son Vladimir Danielewicz, that settled down in Lithuania.
 Danielewicz is a patronymic surname, meaning descendants of Daniel or Danilo.
 The family is associated with the Clan of Ostoja and Ostoja Coat of Arms.

 Danielewicz vel Danilewicz of Clan of Ostoja

 Danielewicz, originally spelled Danilewicz, was an ancient noble family name in Lithuania, Russia and in the Polish–Lithuanian Commonwealth.
 On the political scene Danielewicz supported the Clan of Ostoja expansion in the 15th century and in Lithuania was closely related to first Sakowicz family and later to the Pac family.
 In medieval times, nobles in Lithuania with the power of judging like Danielewicz were called barones according to Jan Długosz.
 All separate lines of Ostoja Danielewicz claim origin from Knyaz family which proved to be courtesy title and recognition for the family since medieval times but not hereditary title.

 During many centuries, Ostoja Danielewicz family was holding high offices as Lords of Regality (Starosta) and Judge.

 Iwaszko Danielewicz was viceregent of former Principality of Polotsk between 1477 and 1484 on behalf of voivode Bohdan Sakowicz.